SabaLab/Intro-To-R/01-intro-to-R.md

 things (e.g., version control, developing packages) that we will not cover during this introductory class.

-RStudio is divided into 4 “Panes”: the editor for your scripts and documents (top-left), the R console (bottom-left), your environment/history (top-right), and your files/plots/packages/help/viewer (bottom-right).
+Typically, RStudio is divided into 4 “Panes”: the editor for your scripts and documents (top-left), the R console (bottom-left), your environment/history (top-right), and your files/plots/packages/help/viewer (bottom-right).
 The placement of these panes and their content can be customized.

+When you first open RStudio, you may not see the editor pane because you need to open a new script.

 ## R as a calculator